hannseman/homebridge-mi-hygrothermograph/README.md

 [Noble](https://github.com/noble/noble) is BLE central module library for [Node.js](https://nodejs.org/) used to discover and read values from the sensor.

- These libraries and their dependencies are required by [Noble](https://www.npmjs.com/package/noble) package and provide access to the kernel Bluetooth subsystem:
+ These libraries and their dependencies are required by the [Noble](https://www.npmjs.com/package/noble) library and provide access to the kernel Bluetooth subsystem:

 ```sh
 sudo apt-get install bluetooth bluez libbluetooth-dev libudev-dev